 Demands for a physical document

-Despite the improvements to the online system, the EERC and EU citizens’ rights groups such as the3million insist that a physical document should be issued to EEA nationals to prove their legal status in the UK.
+Despite the improvements to the online system, the EERC and EU citizens’ rights groups such as the3million insist that a physical document should be issued to EU and EEA nationals to prove their legal status in the UK.

 At a meeting of the House of Lords EU Justice sub committee in July 2019, Baroness Sarah Ludford asked the Home Office to offer the option at least to people who request it.